dandeliondeathray/niancat_rs/DEVELOPMENT.md

 Because of context dependent commands, it is possible that the parser does not create a command, even though no error occurred.
-Therefore, the returned command from the parser should be `Option<Box<Command>>`.
-It must be a `Box` because there are many different types of commands, so the size it not known.
+Therefore, the returned command from the parser should be similar to `Option<Command>`.
+However, the parser may result in a known but invalid command, so the return value should be `Option<Result<Command, InvalidCommand>>`.
-However, the parser may also result in an error, if the command is malformed.
-Therefore, it must return a `Result<CommandResult, CommandParserError>`.
-Here I assume that `CommandResult` is an alias for `Option<Box<Command>>`.

-Module notes: Commands and Responses should be moved to the `types` module, or a module of their own.
-They are now located in `logic`, and the parser should not depend on the logic.

-We should be able to take a bunch of tests from the Julia version of Niancat.
+This means that the logic module will never receive invalid commands, which makes sense.

 Initialization from dictionary
 ------------------------------